The Electronic Crybaby

 I descend two flights and check the basement alarm and the crawl space alarm, but neither wants a new battery tonight.
 I am stumped.
 I cannot imagine what it could be.
 I hear it again.
 Behind me.
 I begin the process of triangulation.
 I walk slowly in the direction of the sound until I hear it again.
 I correct course like a bloodhound on the scent.
 I finally find myself in the furnace room and remember the carbon monoxide detector I put there so long ago that it is old enough to vote.
 I stare at it.
 It mocks me with a high pitched electronic laugh.
 I rip it off the wall and open its belly to discover that it needs a special battery.
 I will pick one up tomorrow.

-I go to the living room and open a real book, not a Kindle.
+After I finish this letter I will go to the living room and open a real book, not a Kindle.
 It needs no batteries, and neither do I. I am wired, and I will be up all night.

 | Weights, Measures, Conversions | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History |